 Dr Golla is assigned to-inpatient hospital service and outpatient clinics .
 She also supervises in the Child Neurology and Neurodevelopmental resident continuity clinics.
 She runs multiple, specialized, multi-disciplinary clinics such as Rare Autism Variants clinic, Pitt Hopkins, Fragile X and Post ECMO clinics.
 Post ECMO clinic is one of the few in the nation and was uniquely developed by Dr. Golla at UTSW/Children’s health in consult with ICU and NICU physicians.
 She recently received a letter from Robert Morrow, President and Chief clinical officer at Children’s health in February 2016 which comments “We appreciate hearing about your work with Post ECMO patients and understanding that you see the majority of those children after discharge, we enjoyed learning your work as a neurodevelopmental neurologist.
 Please let me know of any ideas or needs for the program, thank you for all you do for the children and their families”.
 Pitt Hopkins is also a unique clinic providing multi-disciplinary services to patients with this syndrome.
 This is one of only three such clinics in the country.

 Dr Golla demonstrates exemplary clinical skills.
 A She has received high marks for patient satisfaction as well.
 This is reflected in multiple ‘I Care’ cards.
 Some of the comments are “Dr Golla is very professional, kind, good listener, caring, compassionate and genuine”, “Dr Golla is very thorough and treated us with respect”, “Dr Golla is very good.
 She understood our situation.
 I have confidence in her”.
 She received ‘America’s Best Physician’ award from the National Consumer Advisory Board’ for 2015 as well 2016 in addition to receieving the Texas Super Doctor award in 2015.
+She has been recently awarded Mom approved Doctor award for DFW North Texas area for 2017.

 She has also received multiple thank you notes from clinic administrators, Doctors and Research admins for outstanding service with the clinical and research patients